Skip to main content

 Day-to-day tasks

-• study insurance proposals
+• inspect insurance applications

-• gather background information like medical histories
+• gather background information, like medical histories and credit ratings

 • calculate the price of insurance premiums